 This tool is a guide for collecting information about your school district and community that is relevant to addressing adolescent sexual health.
 A needs and resource assessment can help estimate the magnitude of the teen pregnancy problem in your community, identify populations most at risk and assess current resources available for program implementation, such as staff, funding, equipment, and community support.

 This approach for obtaining parental consent requires parents to actively enroll their child in the sexual health education curriculum by signing a form that must be returned to the school.
 If the parent does not sign the form, the child does not participate in the class.
-Either the Opt-In or Opt-Out approach are permitted by Texas Education Code 28.004.
+The Opt-In approach is required by Texas Education Code 28.004.

 This approach for obtaining parental consent requires parents to sign a form to remove their child from the sexual health education curriculum.
 If the parent does not sign the form, the child participates in the class.
-Either the Opt-In or Opt-Out approach are permitted by Texas Education Code 28.004.
+The Opt-Out approach is not permitted by Texas Education Code 28.004.

 This type of evaluation examines whether the program produced the expected results, or outcomes for example, changes in knowledge, attitudes, intentions and, behaviors.